cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * [Logitech MFD panel](https://www.logitechg.com/en-ch/products/flight/flight-simulator-instrument-panel.html), try to grab them second hand!
   (110.- to 170.-)
 * DIY from thingiverse, e.g. https://www.thingiverse.com/thing:5738740

-Not really recommended...you loose flexibility.
+* MFD can also be build, a raspberry pi, a 3D printed enclosure and linux air player

-You can also use a touch panel or monitor and buy Air manager v4 (https://www.siminnovations.com/shop/air-manager-desktop/) to you simulate any panel on a touch screen monitor (USB) or iPad so you can avoid buying costly MFD.
+Recommended is to use a touch panel or monitor and buy Air manager v4 (https://www.siminnovations.com/shop/air-manager-desktop/) to you simulate any panel on a touch screen monitor (USB) or iPad so you can avoid buying costly MFD.

-MFD can also be build, a raspberry pi, a 3D printed enclosure and linux air player

 Install Air Manager on iPad (22€ iOS, 23 CHF Android) and connect XPlane or Microsoft Simulator 2024